 The joint and parallel histories of Russia and Ukraine cannot be separated from one another and this inevitably reflects the relations between the two countries.
-Presently, the debates on the interpretations of history within and between the countries are often heated, which leads to misunderstanding and abuse of history.
+The debates on the interpretations of history within and between the countries are often heated, which leads to misunderstanding and abuse of history.
 Finding the solution to history disputes is therefore indispensable in building the relations between the two countries and in finding a lasting peace.

 History Dialogue between Russian and Ukrainian historians is an important step towards conflict resolution since different interpretations of history often prolong conflicts.
 Instead of letting history be misused, historians should try to contribute to conflict prevention and mutual understanding across borders.
 This requires that historians are able to communicate and discuss with each other, which is now seldom the case between Russian and Ukrainian historians.